-The remaining seven arguments are keyword argument dicts, that need to be passed to the various different plotting functions that are used for creating the projection figures.
+The remaining eight arguments are keyword argument dicts, that need to be passed to the various different plotting functions that are used for creating the projection figures.
 The fig\kwargs dict is passed to the figure() function when creating the projection figure instance.
 The impl\kwargs\2D and los\kwargs\2D dicts are passed to the plot() function when making the minimum implausibility and line-of-sight depth subplots, respectively, for the 2D projections.
 Similarly, the impl\kwargs\3D and los\kwargs\3D dicts are passed to the hexbin() function for 3D projections.
-And, finally, the line\kwargs\est and line\kwargs\cut dicts are passed to the draw() function for drawing the parameter estimate and implausibility cut-off lines.
+The line\kwargs\est and line\kwargs\cut dicts are passed to the draw() function for drawing the parameter estimate and implausibility cut-off lines.
+And, finally, the arrow\kwargs\est dict is passed to the arrow() function for drawing the parameter estimate arrow in case its line is out-of-range.